Can I travel to Italy during Coronavirus?

 Do I have booking flexibility during Coronavirus?

 Absolutely.
-If you choose to cancel your trip because of Coronavirus, you can use your deposit towards a future booking any time within the following two years.
+If you choose to change your trip date because of Coronavirus, you can use your deposit towards a future booking any time within the following two years.

 What are you doing to keep us safe during Coronavirus?